Data Center Site Selection Explained

 Here are a few best practices when considering a site based on local regulations:

-- Research whether there are any upcoming regulation changes and ensure you will be able to adapt to new compliance requirements.
+• Research upcoming regulation changes to ensure you can adapt to new compliance requirements.

 Failure to consider regulatory compliance during site selection can have severe consequences for a data center.
 Non-compliance with local regulations often results in hefty fines, legal actions, costly retrofitting, and increased operational expenses.
 Some more severe violations can also result in the loss of business licenses or forced closure.